Some of the best supplements for hair growth also have the potential to trigger hair loss if they are used incorrectly.

 There’s this idea that people with hair loss get that if something worked well then maybe more of that thing will work even better.

-This leads people to take higher and higher doses of supplements that can help with hair regrowth but may start to trigger hair loss when their doses get too high.
+This leads people, especially thyroid patients, to take higher and higher doses of supplements that can help with hair regrowth but may start to trigger hair loss when their doses get too high.

 Let’s make sure that doesn’t happen to you by talking about how much you should be taking so you avoid triggering hair loss when you want the opposite.

-We’re going to be talking about 6 different supplements that can trigger hair loss starting now:
+We’re going to be talking about 6 different supplements that can trigger thyroid hair loss (or make it worse) starting now:

 There is a common misconception that taking creatine will cause hair loss but that’s not actually true (1).